 This diet also has a huge array of meals and snacks to choose from, with over 100 available right now.
 Another bonus is that the meals are free of artificial ingredients.

 Just like Medifast, the creators of Nutrisystem believe in small meals spaced throughout the day.
 With this diet you will eat every few hours for a total of 6 meals a day.
 Nutrisystem has their own food products but you will also add your own fresh produce for added health and nutrition.
 This is similar to Medifast “lean & green” meal but with Nutrisystem you will get more whole foods.

 Nutrisystem has excellent online support with diet and exercise trackers online and through an app.
 This diet is overall an excellent alternative because it sets you up for lifelong health.

 Once you reach your target weight you can go into the Nutrisystem maintenance mode and eat more whole foods, so you don’t need to worry about being “locked in” forever.
-You can check out this offer and save 40% off your first two orders.
+You can check out this offer and save $80 off the Uniquely Yours plan.

 Second Option: Weight Watchers

 It’s no surprise that one of the top alternatives to Medifast is the extremely popular Weight Watchers program.
 Weight Watchers continues to be one of the most popular diets out there and often competes with Medifast.

 A huge, huge benefit of Weight Watchers is that it focuses on eating real foods.
 One of the common complaints about Medifast is having to eat such heavily processed foods, which many find gives them digestive issues.
 Not only do the meals taste better but it also helps to develop heating eating habits in the future.